SOP$_1$, SOP$_2$, and antichain tree property: 1 strong order property with full consistency

-As we mentioned in the introduction, in \cite{DS} M. D{\v z}amonja and S. Shelah claimed that if there is a theory which is SOP$_1$-NSOP$_2$, then the theory has a witness of SOP$_1$ which satisfies certain condition (see [\ref{DS}, Claim 2.19], Claim \ref{claim} in this paper).
+As we mentioned in the introduction, in \cite{DS} M. D{\v z}amonja and S. Shelah claimed that if there is a theory which is SOP$_1$-NSOP$_2$, then the theory has a witness of SOP$_1$ which satisfies certain condition (see [\ref{DS}, Claim {2.15}], Claim \ref{claim} in this paper).
 Although the claim was not correct, we can obtain some results from it by modifying its condition.
-In this section, we introduce a notion of {\it 1-strictly strong order property (SSOP$_1$)} and correct Claim \ref{claim} to make sense by using SSOP$_1$.
+In this section, we introduce a notion of {\it 1 strong order property with full consistency} (SOP$^{\rm fc}_1$) and correct Claim \ref{claim} to make sense by using SOP$^{\rm fc}_1$.